-The Eliza Johnson First Spouse Gold Coin began the fifth year of the series honoring the First Ladies of the United States.
+The Eliza Johnson First Spouse Gold Coin (Buy on eBay) began the fifth year of the series honoring the First Ladies of the United States.
 She was the wife of President Andrew Johnson, who served as the 17th President from 1865 to 1869.

 The obverse of the coin features a portrait of Eliza Johnson designed by Joel Iskowitz.
 The inscriptions include “Eliza Johnson”, “In God We Trust”, “Liberty”, the order of the Presidency “17th”, the dates of the term “1865-1869”, the issue date, and the mint mark.